 Think of the speaking voices of Morgan Freeman, Dame Judy Dench, James Earl Jones, Jeremy Irons – how do they make you feel when you hear them speak?
 That is the power of a voice.
 Used well, the voice can be a fine instrument.
 It can move and inspire people.
 It can create massive change.

 The same can be said for trained singers vs those with poorly trained voices – which ones are more enjoyable to listen to?

 As part of our genetic survival mechanism, we are unconsciously programmed to react negatively to unpleasant sounds like the screeching because we associate this with warning calls from animals to alert us when a lion is nearby.

-Think of a voice that is shrill, screechy, loud or jarring.
+Think of a voice that is shrill, screechy, or jarring.
 How does it make you feel?
-Most of us will feel irritated, instinctively turning our heads away trying to mentally tune them out – that’s your brains pre-wired evolutionary survival mechanism kicking in.
+Most of us will feel irritated, instinctively turning our heads away trying to mentally tune them out and get away.
+That is your brain’s pre-wired evolutionary survival mechanism kicking in.

 With that in mind, I have made this video your listening pleasure.
-Do wear headphones and listen with the volume up.
+Wear headphones and listen to it with the volume up.

-Let me know how it felt and how many times you heard the word “cakey face” in the video (that’s my voice by-the-way and a test to see that you endured the whole video).
+Let me know how it felt and how many times you heard the word “cakey face” in the video (that’s my voice by-the-way and a test to see whether you can endure the whole video).
 Hit play on the video and skip to timecode: 0.47.
 Enjoy!